 With the same ideal, ATM will launched a special column named “the Voice of the Patient” in the first quarter of 2015 as an outcome of the academic collaboration with ALCF.

-“Since my diagnosis I have constantly heard the term “translational research,” meaning from the bench to the patient.
+“Since my diagnosis I have constantly heard the term ‘translational research’, meaning from the bench to the patient.
 Transformational research is from the patient to the bench and back to the patient.
-We must add the patient to the process and understand that they are the beginning and the end of the process,” said, Mrs. Bonnie J. Addario, Chair of the column “the Voice of the Patien” and founder of the Bonnie J. Addario Lung Cancer Foundation (ALCF).
+We must add the patient to the process and understand that they are the beginning and the end of the process”, said Mrs. Bonnie J. Addario, Chair of the column “the Voice of the Patient” and founder of the ALCF.

-The Bonnie J. Addario Lung Cancer Foundation (ALCF, www.lungcancerfoundation.org), an IRS approved 501(c)3, focuses on the immediate goal of increasing survival rates and providing hope to those suffering with lung cancer.
+The ALCF (www.lungcancerfoundation.org, Figure 1), an Internal Revenue Service (IRS) approved 501(c)3, focuses on the immediate goal of increasing survival rates and providing hope to those suffering with lung cancer.
 ALCF concentrates on research, patient support, education, empowerment, awareness and advocacy.
 We provide patients and families a road map to guide them and a support system to anchor them.
-In 2008 ALCF’s partner organization was born, Addario Lung Cancer Medical Institute (ALCMI), as a result of gathering world-wide Key Opinion Leaders (KOL) together.
-With KOLs understanding that if “money were no object,” what would be the one thing ALCF could facilitate to change the lung cancer landscape The answer was to create a non-biased, collective, cooperative, open biorepository from which anyone could study.
+In 2008, ALCF’s partner organization was born, Addario Lung Cancer Medical Institute (ALCMI), as a result of gathering world-wide key opinion leaders (KOLs) together.
+With KOLs understanding that if “money were no object”, what would be the one thing ALCF could facilitate to change the lung cancer landscape, the answer was to create a non-biased, collective, cooperative, open biorepository from which anyone could study.

 Patients fighting lung cancer today and those diagnosed tomorrow are at the heart of ALCF’s mission.
 Because this disease is the number one cancer killer worldwide annually, our most urgent imperative is to dramatically increase patient survival rate NOW.